High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Introduction

+\IEEEPARstart{I}{n} the era of explosive growth in visual media, efficient lossy image compression has become indispensable to reduce storage costs and transmission bandwidth.
+However, a long-standing challenge in lossy compression lies in trade-off between achieving low distortion, typically measured by metrics such as Mean Squared Error (MSE), and maintaining high perceptual quality.
+Particularly, high-frequency components of images, such as textures and edges, tend to be perceptually critical yet highly sensitive to quantization.
+As illustrated in Fig.~\ref{fig:difference}, visually salient high frequency details often exhibit significant degradation, even when traditional distortion metrics indicate good performance.
+This mismatch highlights importance of high frequency in image compression to preserve perceptual quality without compromising distortion metrics.

+Conventional image compression standards, such as JPEG~\cite{wallace1992jpeg}, BPG~\cite{bpg}, and VVC~\cite{bross2021overview}, adopt a hand-crafted pipeline consisting of transform, quantization, and entropy coding.
+Although widely adopted, these methods are limited in adaptability to diverse image content due to separately hand-crafted modules.
+Recently, learned image compression techniques based on Variational Auto-Encoders (VAEs)~\cite{2014Auto} have shown improvements in rate-distortion (R-D) performance~\cite{balle2018variational,minnen2018joint,cheng2020learned,liu2023learned}.
+Despite their success, most VAE-based methods optimize for MSE loss, which often results in over-smoothed reconstructions and loss of visually important details.

+Recent works have introduced generative models to enhance perceptual quality.
+For instance, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} have been employed to generate visually plausible textures~\cite{agustsson2023multi,mentzer2020high}.
+Diffusion models have further advanced perceptual quality in image restoration tasks by leveraging great generation capacities, including super-resolution~\cite{shang2024resdiff}, low-light enhancement~\cite{lu2023speed}, and inpainting~\cite{lugmayr2022repaint}.
+Inspired by these successes, diffusion has recently been introduced to image compression~\cite{yang2024lossy,ghouse2023residual,2025-cvpr-MRIDC,2025-AAAI-controllable}.
+While these diffusion based image compression approaches excel in synthesizing visually rich reconstructions, they often suffer from pixel-level fidelity degradation.
+Moreover, the uncertainty due to the inherent randomness of the denoising process, which begins with Gaussian noise sampling, reveals the instability of reconstructed pixels.
+Nowadays, few works have explored the impact of uncertainty in diffusion sampling on compression effectiveness although diffusion models have achieved success in image compression field.

-The central challenge in balancing low distortion and high perception quality lies in the reconstruction of high frequency details, such as edges and textures.
-Enhancing high frequency reconstruction is an nontrivial task because high frequency typically possesses less energy and are therefore more susceptible to distortion compared to low frequency.
-Motivated by these issues, we propose an Uncertainty-Guided image compression approach with wavelet Diffusion (UGDiff) to maintain high perceptual quality as well as low distortion.
-We employ a discrete wavelet transform (DWT) to the image, compressing low frequency and high frequency components separately.
-Our focus is on high frequency compression to recover crucial high frequency details, thereby improving overall reconstruction quality.
+The central challenge in balancing low distortion and high perceptual quality lies in reconstruction of high frequency details.
+Enhancing high frequency reconstruction is a nontrivial task because high frequency typically possesses less energy and are therefore more susceptible to distortion compared to low frequency.
+Motivated by these issues, we propose an Uncertainty-Guided image compression approach with wavelet Diffusion (UGDiff) to maintain high perceptual quality as well as low distortion.We leverage discrete wavelet transform (DWT) ~\cite{mallat1999wavelet} to decouple the image into low-frequency and high-frequency components, enabling a dedicated diffusion model for high frequency to predict fine details and a deterministic low-frequency codec to preserve global structure.